sdmx-twg/sdmx-csv/metadata-message/docs/sdmx-csv-field-guide.md

   - For the variant C, if the artefact name contains squared brackets then they must be doubled, e.g. `METADATAFLOW[;AGENCY:MDF(1.0.0): Metadataflow name [[1]]]`.
 - The header of the second column always contains `METADATASET`.
   - If all metadata contained in the message belong to the same metadataset then this field can be extended with the metadata identification information in the form *AGENCY:ARTEFACT_ID(VERSION)*(1) encapsulated in squared brackets "[]", e.g. `METADATASET[AGENCY:MDS(1.0.0)]`.
 In that case, the metadata identification information does not need to be repeated in each subsequent row.
 In addition, if option `labels=both` (see *[here](#optional-parameters)*) then the ID is complemented with the localised name of the metadataset separated by the term ": ", e.g. `METADATASET[AGENCY:MDS(1.0.0): Metadataset name]`.
+- The header field of the third column always contains the term `ACTION`.
-- The header of the third column always contains `TARGET_TYPE`.
+- The header of the fourth column always contains `TARGET_TYPE`.
   - If all metadata contained in the message are related to a target of the same type then this field can be extended with the target type according to the resource names defined for Structural Metadata Queries encapsulated in squared brackets "[]", e.g. `TARGET_TYPE[dataflow]`.
 In that case, the target type does not need to be repeated in each subsequent row.
-- The header of the fourth column always contains `TARGET_ID`.
+- The header of the fifth column always contains `TARGET_ID`.
   - If all metadata contained in the message are related to the same target then this field can be extended with the target identification information in the form *AGENCY:ARTEFACT_ID(VERSION)*(1) encapsulated in squared brackets "[]", e.g. `TARGET_ID[AGENCY:DF(1.0.0)]`.
 In that case, the target does not need to be repeated in each subsequent row.
 In addition, if option `labels=both` (see *[here](#optional-parameters)*) then the ID is complemented with the localised name of the target separated by the term ": ", e.g. `TARGET_ID[AGENCY:DF(1.0.0): Dataflow name]`.
-- The header of the fifth column always contains `ATTRIBUTE_ID`.
+- The header of the sixth column always contains `ATTRIBUTE_ID`.
-- The header of the sixth column `ATTRIBUTE_VALUE`.
+- The header of the seventh column `ATTRIBUTE_VALUE`.
 - Any other custom column contains a custom but unique term, e.g. `publicationPeriod`.

 ## Column content (all rows after header)